Call Or Text:

 • Biofuels: These include bioethanol and biodiesel.
 To make biofuel from agricultural waste, the residues usually go through fermentation.

-• Biomass energy: Creating biomass energy from agricultural waste involves converting the waste materials into biogas (primarily methane) for energy heat, electricity, or fuel through anaerobic digestion.
+• Biomass energy: Creating biomass energy from agricultural waste involves converting the waste materials into biogas (primarily methane) for energy heat, electricity, or fuel through process of anaerobic decomposition.

 Biofuels and biomass energy cut greenhouse gas emissions and landfill waste.
 They are cost-effective too, with affordable waste feedstock.